hoodiehq-archive/hoodie-plugin-appcache/README.md

 > Auto Updates and more for Offline First Applications

 Hoodie has offline-support built in—for data.
-If you want to make your app work offline as well, you have work with Application Cache – [and he's a douchebag](http://alistapart.com/article/application-cache-is-a-douchebag).
+If you want to make your app work offline as well, you have work with Application Cache – [and it's a douchebag](http://alistapart.com/article/application-cache-is-a-douchebag).

 Until now.